 What is Ikigai?The concept comes from a Japanese word – Ikigai.
 The word is formed from two Japanese words.
 The word brings together “iki,” meaning life, with “kai,” meaning result or fruit.
 Together it means the reason for living and what makes your life worth living.
 It’s your raison de etre.

-“When you have a clear purpose, no one can stop you.”– Ikigai, Hector GarciaThis quote sums up the philosophy.
+“When you have a clear purpose, no one can stop you.” – Ikigai, Hector GarciaThis quote sums up the philosophy.
 Your Ikigai becomes the driving force that keeps you going even in the face of multiple challenges.
 It’s a concept that has been around for centuries and has recently become popular in the West.
 The reason behind this quick and recent popularity is a book titled “Ikigai” that brought the philosophy to everyone worldwide.
 Simply put, it is the purpose or mission in life that drives you to be happy and fulfilled.
-It’s crucial to find a purpose that motivates you every day so that you can stay motivated and satisfied with your work.
+Check out “Fueling success: The importance of employee motivation in the workplace“ It’s crucial to find a purpose that motivates you every day so that you can stay motivated and satisfied with your work.
 Especially when your work is prone to monotony, lethargy can creep up to drive your interest.
 As many people continue to work without finding any meaning in it, it eventually becomes tiresome for them.
 Consequently, they put in the bare minimum effort to get the job done without feeling attached to the work itself or the results.
 Therefore, it becomes essential to find something that disrupts this harmful routine.

 How does Ikigai help a Manager on Duty?It can become the thing that motivates you every day to put your best foot forward.
 Instead of the bare minimum, you do your best.
 The tendency to go above and beyond the call of duty is essential in an active manager that is committed to the growth of their team.
 Moreover, a motivated manager in business is sure to fill their team with enthusiasm, making it a win-win situation for everyone.
 A state of well-being occurs when one is devoted to their work.
 According to traditional Japanese medicine, well-being is not just about your physical health but also your mental well-being.
 Finding a purpose that helps you remain mentally fulfilled is essential for your overall well-being.
 There are many possibilities for finding an Ikigai, but it just takes effort and exploration to find what truly drives you.
 If you’re unsure where to start, think about what you’re passionate about and what makes you happy.
 From there, it’s just a matter of living out that purpose strongly!